“Something glorious.” — The New York Times

 But then a chance encounter with an ex-NBA player with his own regrets, inspires Jonah to take his life into his own hands.
 Deciding to leave the country entirely, he sets off for Brazil.
 And as he makes and breaks friendships on the way, reflects on his past relationships, and learns to rely on himself, Jonah slowly forms an understanding of self, community, and freedom that is rarely afforded to young black men.

-A most anticipate book from The Millions
+A most anticipated book from The Millions

 “An acclaimed African American essayist puts forth a first novel whose quirky romanticism, vivid landscapes, and digressive storytelling owe more to classic European cinema than conventional literature … An intellectually stimulating fiction debut.” —Kirkus (starred review)